eliassantibanez/Module_5_Challenge_5/README.md

 ## Installation Guide

-This program will require keys to Alpaca
+This program will require keys to Alpaca.

+Use the financial_planning_tools notebook to launch application.

 ---